openlayers/openlayers/changelog/upgrade-notes.md

 ##### Removal of the `constrainResolution` option on `View.fit`, `PinchZoom`, `MouseWheelZoom` and `ol/interaction.js`

 The `constrainResolution` option is now only supported by the `View` class.
-A `View.setResolutionConstrained` method was added as well.
+A `View.setConstrainResolution` method was added as well.

 Generally, the responsibility of applying center/rotation/resolutions constraints was moved from interactions and controls to the `View` class.